Lokalise iOS SDK

 Lokalisedictionary and set value to ID of the project you want to use (see project ID in project settings in Lokalise).

-We recommend initiate Lokalise iOS framework within - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
+We recommend initiate Lokalise iOS SDK within - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions

 // Subscribe to Lokalise events [Lokalise sharedObject].delegate = self; // Set to YES, if you want to use prerelease version of the bundle (see Managing bundles) [Lokalise sharedObject].preReleaseLocalization = NO; // Set to YES, to always use locally stored language files (useful for testing) [Lokalise sharedObject].forceLocalLocalization = NO; // Enable swizzling [[Lokalise sharedObject] swizzleMainBundle]; // Update translations to the latest version [[Lokalise sharedObject] checkForUpdates];